 Let’s have a detailed look at the new features and improvements and then decide if it’s worth upgrading to this flight right now.

 Table of contents

 Microsoft is now adding the ability to manage your Xbox subscriptions directly from the built-in Settings app.
 If you are a member of Xbox Game Pass Ultimate, PC Game Pass, Xbox Game Pass for Console, or Xbox Live Gold, you will now be able to see your subscription details and manage it via Settings app >> Accounts.

-From here, you can upgrade your subscription package, redeem gift cards, etc, without having to log into your Microsoft account using a web browser or turning on your Xbox.
+From there, you can upgrade your subscription package, redeem gift cards, etc., without having to log into your Microsoft account using a web browser or turn on your Xbox.

-Note: Microsoft intimates the users that since the feature is being rolled out gradually, not everyone who upgrades to this build will be able to see this change immediately.
+Note: Microsoft intimates users that since the feature is being rolled out gradually, not everyone who upgrades to this build can see this change immediately.
 But rest assured, it will make its way to the Insiders on the Dev channel.

 New Braille Displays in Narrator

 Microsoft has introduced new Braille displays as well as new input and output languages for the Narrator.
 The new Braille displays supported by the Narrator now include the APH Chameleon, the APH Mantis Q40, the NLS Reader, and many more.

 However, there are a few things that need to be done before you can make use of this new support: